A General Framework for Analyzing Stochastic Dynamics in Learning Algorithms: Our General Framework

 \section{Our General Framework}

 In the theoretical analysis of a learning algorithm, one usually identifies an \textit{objective function} to evaluate how well the algorithm performs.
-When using an iterative method, the dynamic of the objective function naturally forms a stochastic process.
-We use $\{X_t\}$ to denote the stochastic process of interest and the goal is to find the smallest possible rate function $r$ and show that $\{X_t\}$ converges with rate $r$.
-See~\autoref{sec:convergence types} for formal definitions of various convergence types.
+We use $\{X_t\}$ to denote the stochastic process induced by the objective function and the goal is to find the smallest possible rate function $r$ and show that $\{X_t\}$ converges with rate $r$.

 \paragraph{User manual.} Our framework consists of three main steps: the recursion analysis, the moment and concentration analysis, and the improvement analysis.
 When analyzing a learning algorithm, it often takes few iterations on the three steps to identify the final (and hopefully, optimal) analysis.
 We also provide a few tips for advanced usage of the framework in~\autoref{sec:framework advanced}.